CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Code Explanation

-To get an explanation of your code, follow these steps:

 1. Copy some code into the unnamed register using the `y` command.
 2. Run the command `:CopilotChatExplain`.

 ![Explain Code Demo](https://i.gyazo.com/e5031f402536a1a9d6c82b2c38d469e3.gif)

 ### Generate Tests

-To generate tests for your code, follow these steps:

 1. Copy some code into the unnamed register using the `y` command.
 2. Run the command `:CopilotChatTests`.